FFmpeg/FFV1/ffv1.md

 |0000 0000 0000 | ESC   |
 Table: Description of the coding of the Prefix of Signed Golomb Rice Codes.{#tableSignedGolombRiceCodesPrefix}

-`ESC` is an ESCape Symbol to indicate that the Symbol to be stored is too large for normal storage and that an alternate storage method is used.
+`ESC` is an ESCape symbol to indicate that the symbol to be stored is too large for normal storage and that an alternate storage method is used.

 ##### Suffix